gregomelo/poa_traffic_accidents/README.md

 ## Methodology

 First data loading was loaded by the repository and we applied some cleaning, processing, and transforming tasks.
 These steps can be seen in the notebook inside the `data folder`.
+If you want to some summarizes and other data visuals with this data, please access this dashboard at [Power BI](https://app.powerbi.com/view?r=eyJrIjoiNWJlZWI0ZjAtNThjMC00ZDNmLWI2NjgtMWVhMDVhMDQ4NmJkIiwidCI6ImI4N2IxYmQyLTc5YTItNGY4ZS1hYTljLWYxMDQ2MTVlOGI0NiJ9).

 Initially, I planned to create three models: